dzejkob1218/ok-zombie/README.md

 Hordes of undead rise up from their graves to rob you of your life.

-Each drop of undead blood spilled only draws more hungry bodies to the fight.
+Each drop of blood spilled only draws more hungry bodies to the fight.

-The question is not if you can survive.
+The question is not whether you can survive.

 It's how many you can take with you.